Revolutions of 1848: Latin America

 In Spanish Latin America, the Revolution of 1848 appeared in New Granada, where Colombian students, liberals, and intellectuals demanded the election of General José Hilario López.
 He took power in 1849 and launched major reforms, abolishing slavery and the death penalty, and providing freedom of the press and of religion.
 The resulting turmoil in Colombia lasted three decades; from 1851 to 1885, the country was ravaged by four general civil wars and 50 local revolutions.

-In Chile, the 1848 revolutions inspired the 1851 Chilean Revolution.
+In Chile, the 1848 revolutions inspired the 1851 Chilean revolution.

 In Brazil, the Praieira Revolt, a movement in Pernambuco, lasted from November 1848 to 1852.
-Unresolved conflicts from the period of the regency and local resistance to the consolidation of the Brazilian Empire that had been proclaimed in 1822 helped to plant the seeds of the revolution.
+Unresolved conflicts from the period of the regency and local resistance to the consolidation of the Empire of Brazil that had been proclaimed in 1822 helped to plant the seeds of the revolution.

-In Mexico, the conservative government led by Santa Anna lost California and half of the territory to the United States in the Mexican–American War of 1845–1848.
+In Mexico, the Centralist Republic led by Antonio López de Santa Anna lost half of its territory to the United States, including California and Texas, in the Mexican–American War of 1845–1848.
 Derived from this catastrophe and chronic stability problems, the Liberal Party started a reformist movement.
 This movement, via elections, led liberals to formulate the Plan of Ayutla.
-The Plan written in 1854 aimed at removing conservative, centralist President Antonio López de Santa Anna from control of Mexico during the Second Federal Republic of Mexico period.
+The Plan written in 1854 aimed at removing president Santa Anna from control of Mexico during the Second Federal Republic of Mexico period.
 Initially, it seemed little different from other political plans of the era, but it is considered the first act of the Liberal Reform in Mexico.
 It was the catalyst for revolts in many parts of Mexico, which led to the resignation of Santa Anna from the presidency, never to vie for office again.
 The next Presidents of Mexico were the liberals, Juan Álvarez, Ignacio Comonfort, and Benito Juárez.
 The new regime would then proclaim the 1857 Mexican Constitution, which implemented a variety of liberal reforms.
 Among other things, these reforms confiscated religious property, aimed to promote economic development and to stabilize a nascent republican government.
 The reforms led directly to the so-called Three Years War or Reform War of 1857.
 The liberals won this war but the conservatives solicited the French Government of Napoleon III for a European, conservative Monarch, deriving into the Second French intervention in Mexico.
-Under the puppet Habsburg government of Maximilian I of Mexico, the country became a client state of France (1863-1867).
+Under the puppet Habsburg government of Maximilian I of Mexico, the country became a client state of France (1863–1867).

-Legacy
+Southeast Asia

-Historian Priscilla Robertson posits that many goals were achieved by the 1870s, but the credit primarily goes to the enemies of the 1848 revolutionaries, commenting: "Most of what the men of 1848 fought for was brought about within a quarter of a century, and the men who accomplished it were most of them specific enemies of the 1848 movement.
-Thiers ushered in a third French Republic, Bismarck united Germany, and Cavour, Italy.
-Deák won autonomy for Hungary within a dual monarchy; a Russian czar freed the serfs; and the British manufacturing classes moved toward the freedoms of the People's Charter."
+In the Dutch East Indies, a group of up to six hundred Indo people occupied the Harmonie Club in Batavia in May 1848 to protest against their exclusion from upper-rank colonial posts.
+Administrators feared the liberal demonstration would spread to the region's Javanese or Chinese and even grow into an independence movement, and the organizers behind the protest were fired and banned from Java entirely.